kubernetes-client/python/kubernetes/docs/CustomObjectsApi.md

 label_selector = 'label_selector_example' # str | A selector to restrict the list of returned objects by their labels.
 Defaults to everything. (optional) resource_version = 'resource_version_example' # str | When specified with a watch call, shows changes that occur after that particular version of a resource.
 Defaults to changes from the beginning of history.
 When specified for list: - if unset, then the result is returned from remote storage based on quorum-read flag; - if it's 0, then we simply return what we currently have in cache, no guarantee; - if set to non zero, then the result is at least as fresh as given rv. (optional) timeout_seconds = 56 # int | Timeout for the list/watch call.
-This limits the duration of the call, regardless of any activity or inactivity. (optional) watch = true # bool | Watch for changes to the described resources and return them as a stream of add, update, and remove notifications. (optional)
+This limits the duration of the call, regardless of any activity or inactivity. (optional) watch = True # bool | Watch for changes to the described resources and return them as a stream of add, update, and remove notifications. (optional)

 try:
     api_response = api_instance.list_cluster_custom_object(group, version, plural, pretty=pretty, field_selector=field_selector, label_selector=label_selector, resource_version=resource_version, timeout_seconds=timeout_seconds, watch=watch)
     pprint(api_response)
 except ApiException as e: